FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/graphical.rst

 This command contains three parts: laser command, tracking command and positioning command.
 Before adding this command, please confirm whether the laser tracking sensor in the user's peripherals has been successfully configured.
 See the robot peripherals section for details.

-1. "Turn sensor on/off" command node, parameters
+1. "Turn sensor on/off" command node, parameters:

 - Select weld type: 0 ~ 49